 Essentially what it means is, if you’re planning on doing any digging on your property, call this universal number (811) from anywhere in the country (US…but no doubt other countries have a similar service).

 This is the best free deal around and it not only helps protect you from getting electrocuted and/or blown-up, but it could also help your position (liability) in the event an accident should happen.

 This experienced landscape company knew from the beginning what was involved.
 The estimate for the job reflected the extra care and time this project would take.

 After the utility companies had marked-out their underground lines with paint and flags, the landscape contractor positioned the new plants on the ground.

-Eventually all four plants were installed, the area graded with top soil, mulch was spread to define the planting bed, and a shade blend of seed was sown to renovate the nearby lawn.
+Eventually all four plants were installed, the area graded with top soil, and mulch was spread throughout the planting bed.
+A shade blend of seed was sown to renovate the nearby lawn.

 You have to laugh when you think about the amount of plants you could have installed in that time on another site where roots, stumps and utilities were not part of the equation.